-Cass caricatures the progressive platform.
+Of course, Cass caricatures the progressive platform a bit, here.
 No one on the left wants to hollow out Middle America.
 And more financial aid for low-income students will not destroy capitalism.
 Even farther-reaching proposals like “baby bonds” — government-funded savings accounts for every child in the country — will leave the American way of life intact.

 Moreover, when incomes for the bottom 50 percent haven’t budged since 1980 even as the top 1 percent have grown obscenely wealthy, it seems clear that a bit of economic reconfiguration is in order.

 A Democratic president and a filibuster-proof majority in the Senate remain the best path to renewal.
 But that sort of sweeping victory seems unlikely.

 If neither party can build a commanding majority in the Senate, the emerging nationalism — and the opening it provides for left-right collaboration — looks like our best hope for progress.